Which of the following is not a characteristic of a strong acid? | Channels for Pearson+

 1

-Understand the concept of a strong acid: A strong acid is one that completely dissociates in water, meaning it releases all of its hydrogen ions (H+) into the solution.
+Understand the definition of a strong acid: A strong acid is one that completely ionizes in water, meaning it donates all its available protons to water molecules.

-Review the relationship between pKa and acid strength: The pKa value is a measure of the acidity of a substance.
-A lower pKa value indicates a stronger acid because it implies a greater tendency to donate protons.
+Consider the ability to donate protons: Strong acids are characterized by their ability to donate protons easily, which is a fundamental property of acids.

-Evaluate the dissociation in water: Strong acids completely dissociate in water, meaning they do not remain in their molecular form but instead exist entirely as ions.
+Examine the pKa value: The pKa value is the negative logarithm of the acid dissociation constant (Ka).
+Strong acids have a low pKa value, indicating a high degree of ionization.

-Identify the characteristic that does not fit: A high pKa value is not characteristic of a strong acid, as strong acids have low pKa values due to their complete dissociation and high proton donation ability.
+Identify the characteristic that does not fit: A high pH value is not a characteristic of a strong acid, as strong acids typically have low pH values due to their complete ionization and high concentration of hydrogen ions.

 Watch next